Peter I. Rose

 |Send E-mail||Office: Lilly Hall B04||Phone: 585-3515|

-Peter I. Rose was born in Rochester, NY in 1933.
-He received an A.B. from Syracuse University in 1954 and a Ph.
-D. from Cornell University in 1959.
+Peter I. Rose was born in Rochester, New York in 1933.
+He received an A.B. from Syracuse University in 1954 and a PhD from Cornell University in 1959.
 He is Sophia Smith Professor Emeritus of Sociology and Anthropology and Senior Fellow of the Kahn Liberal Arts Institute at Smith, where, for more than thirty years he was director of the American Studies Diploma Program for international graduate students.
 He is also a member of the graduate faculty of the University of Massachusetts, Amherst.

 Smith College has been his academic base since 1960, but he has spent considerable time off-campus in this country and abroad.
-He taught at Goucher College in Baltimore from 1958–1960 and has been a visiting professor at Clark University, the University of Colorado, Wesleyan University, UCLA, Yale, and Harvard, and a visiting fellow at the East-West center in Honolulu, the Kennedy School of Government at Harvard, and the Hoover Institute at Stanford.
+He taught at Goucher College in Baltimore in 1958-1960 and has been a visiting professor at Clark, the University of Colorado, Wesleyan, UCLA, Yale, and Harvard, and a visiting fellow at the East-West center in Honolulu, the Kennedy School of Government at Harvard, and the Hoover Institution at Stanford.
 A frequent lecturer at the University of Amsterdam, from which he received the University Medal in 1994, he has also served as Fulbright Professor at the University of Leicester in England, Flinders University in Australia, and the Kyoto Summer Seminar in Japan.
-He was Fulbright Senior Specialist and visiting professor at the University of Vienna in the spring of 2004 and at the Roosevelt Academy of Utrecht University in the Netherlands in the fall of 2008.
-Professor Rose has also been a visiting scholar at the Rockefeller Foundation's Villa Serbelloni in Bellagio, Italy, Rhodes Trust Visiting Professor and visiting fellow of St. Catherine's College, both at Oxford University, fellow in anthropology and in history at the Ligurian Center for Arts and Humanities in Bogliasco, Italy, Distinguished Visiting Professor in the Graduate School of American Studies at Doshisha University in Kyoto, Japan, and guest professor at Gothenburg University in Sweden.
+He was Fulbright Senior Specialist and visiting professor at the University of Vienna in the spring of 2004 and at the Roosevelt University College of Utrecht University in The Netherlands in the fall of 2008.
+He has also been a visiting scholar at the Hebrew University in Jerusalem, the Chinese Academy of Social Sciences in Beijing, Rockefeller Foundation's Villa Serbelloni in Bellagio, Italy, Rhodes Trust Visiting Professor and visiting fellow of St. Catherine's College, both at Oxford University, fellow in anthropology and in history at the Ligurian Center for Arts and Humanities in Bogliasco, Italy, Distinguished Visiting Professor in the Graduate School of American Studies at Doshisha University in Kyoto, and short-term guest professor at the University of Iceland, Gothenburg University in Sweden, and the University of Deusto in Bilbao, Spain.
 He has lectured in over 40 other countries.

-Best known for his book They and We (Random House 1964; Paradigm Publishers, 6th ed.
-2006), he is also the author of The Subject is Race (Oxford University Press, 1967), Strangers in Their Midst (Richwood Press, 1977), Mainstream and Margins (Transaction Books, 1983), and Tempest-Tost (Oxford University Press, 1997), and is co-author of Over Vreemdeling en Vluchteling (On Strangers and Refugees) (Gianotten, the Netherlands, 1983) and of Sociology (Harper and Row, 1977; St. Martin's Press, 2nd 1982) and Understanding Society (Prentice Hall 3rd ed.
+Best known for his book They and We (Random House 1964; Paradigm, 7th and 50th anniversary edition, 2014), Peter Rose is also the author of The Subject is Race (Oxford University Press, 1967), Strangers in Their Midst (Richwood, 1977), Mainstream and Margins (Transaction Books, 1983), Tempest-Tost (Oxford, 1997), and Guest Appearances (Swallow Press, 2003) and is co-author of Over Vreemdeling en Vluchteling (On Strangers and Refugees) (Gianotten, the Netherlands, 1983), Sociology (Harper and Row, 1977; St. Martin's Press, 2nd 1982) and Understanding Society (Prentice Hall, 3rd ed.
 1989).
 He is the editor of The Study of Society (Random House, 1967; 4th ed.
-1977, The Ghetto and Beyond (Random House, 1969), Americans from Africa Vol. I: Slavery and Its Aftermath;Vol. II: Old Memories, New Moods (Atherton Press, 1970), Nation of Nations (Random House, 1972), Seeing Ourselves (Knopf, 1972; 2nd ed.
-1975), Views from Abroad (Forum, 1978), Socialization and the Life Cycle (St. Martin's Press, 1979), Working with Refugees (Center for Migration Studies, 1986), Pluralism at the Crossroads (Sage Publications, 1993), Professorial Passions (Smith College, 1998), and The Dispossessed: An Anatomy of Exile (University of Massachusetts Press, 2005), and is co-editor of Through Different Eyes (Oxford University Press, 1973).
+1977), The Ghetto and Beyond (Random House, 1969), Americans from Africa Vol. I: Slavery and Its Aftermath;Vol. II: Old Memories, New Moods (Atherton, 1970), Nation of Nations (Random House, 1972), Seeing Ourselves (Knopf, 1972; 2nd ed.
+1975), Views from Abroad (Forum, 1978), Socialization and the Life Cycle (St. Martin's, 1979), Working with Refugees (Center for Migration Studies, 1986), Pluralism at the Crossroads (Sage, 1993), Professorial Passions (Smith College, 1998), and The Dispossessed: An Anatomy of Exile (University of Massachusetts Press, 2005), and is co-editor of Through Different Eyes (Oxford, 1973).
 He has published a number of scholarly and "extracurricular" articles and over 200 reviews and review essays in sociological and historical journals and in the pages of the Christian Science Monitor, Present Tense, Newsday, Congress Monthly, the New York Times, the Boston Globe, and Hampshire Life.

-With a secondary career as a freelance writer and travel journalist and photographer, he is a frequent contributor to a variety of newspapers and both print and web-based magazines, including Travelworld International and SoGoNow.com, which he also edits.
-For the third time in five years (2005, 2007, 2008), he was awarded first prize in the North American Travel Journalists Association's annual juried competition for "The Best Travel Article Written for the Internet" and recently received two NAJTA awardsfor photography in all media categories: books, magazines, newspapers and the internet.
-He will soon publish, with Few Reservations: Travels at Home and Abroad, a new collection of his travel essays.
+With a secondary career as a freelance writer and travel journalist and photographer, he is a frequent contributor to a variety of newspapers and both print and web-based magazines, including Travelworld International and SoGoNow.com, which he edited for several years.
+In 2011 he received the silver medal of the North American Travel Journalists Association for With Few Reservations: Travels at Home and Abroad (iUniverse, 2010), a collection of his travel essays.